mousepawmedia/standards/source/lit.rst

 Because we need a testing standard that has no relation to TDD, we have created the Live-In Testing Standard [LIT].
-While it is our sole testing standard at MousePaw Games, other projects may choose to use this standard alongside TDD, as it is an unrelated standard.
+While it is our sole testing standard at MousePaw Media, other projects may choose to use this standard alongside TDD, as it is an unrelated standard.

 Philosophy and Limitations